darkobits/adeiu/README.md

 ## Use

-Adeiu accepts an asynchronous or synchronous handler function and returns a function that can be invoked to unregister the handler.
-By default, the handler will be registered to respond to the following
+Adeiu accepts an asynchronous or synchronous handler function.
+By default, the handler will be registered to respond to the following signals:
-signals:

 * `SIGINT`
 * `SIGQUIT`